AdobeDocs/campaign-web.en/help/v8/content/email-sample-templates.md

 ![](assets/email_designer-sample-templates.png)

-Campaign comes with a set of built-in templates that you can choose from.
+Campaign comes with a set of built-in email content templates that you can choose from.

 To start building your content with one of the sample templates, follow the steps below.